 Loch Ruighean an Aitinn

 The road began by climbing gently up the side of a valley, at the bottom of which the Allt a’ Bhraighe (‘stream of the hill’) flowed into Loch Drumbeg.
-When it had gained enough height, it turned left to crest a hill and dipped slightly to come alongside Loch Ruighean an Aitinn (‘loch of the juniper bank’), which nestled between hills, some 50 or so metres above sea level.
+When it had gained enough height, the road turned left to crest a hill and dipped slightly to come alongside Loch Ruighean an Aitinn (‘loch of the juniper bank’), which nestled between hills, some 50 or so metres above sea level.

 With copious vegetation, the loch was doing a nifty impression of a rather large English duck pond.